DarthSnow/dide2/docs/widgets_dexed_project_editor.md

 ---
-title: Widgets - DEXED project editor
+title: Widgets - DEXED Project Editor
 header-includes: <script src="https://cdnjs.cloudflare.com/ajax/libs/anchor-js/4.2.2/anchor.min.js"></script>
 ---

-The widget is used to edit the properties of a project that has the DEXED format (*.dprj extension) It's no recommended to use this format anymore.
+The widget is used to edit the properties of a project that has the DEXED format (_*.dprj_ extension) It's no recommended to use this format anymore.

 ![](img/ce_project_editor.png)

 The format is modeled based on the DMD command line interface but it can be compiled with LDC or GDC too, using the bridges that convert DMD options to LDC (LDMD) or to GDC (GDMD), which is done automatically when they are [set to compile CE the projects](options_application.html).